-The traditional explanation (offered by Larry himself) is that the Perl 6 announcement was as much about revitalizing the Perl community itself as it was about any technical achievement.
+Legend has it that announcing "the next major version of the Perl programming language" announcement was as much about revitalizing the Perl community itself as it was about any technical achievement.
 Certainly Larry's desire to see a kindler, gentler, less fractious community has taken quite some time—but things have improved.

 From the technical side, I could list improvements in release process, testing, documentation, usability, performance, library availability, and syntax, but that approaches the question from the wrong angle.

 The most important question in July 2000 about Perl's future is still the most important question in July 2012 about Perl's future.
 That question is this: